Panama as the Americas' Logistics Hub: Advantages for Your Operation

 Panama isn't just a point on the map.
 It's the connection point between two oceans, two continents, and the world's major markets.
 This privileged geographic position has turned the country into the most important logistics center in the Americas.

-With the Panama Canal handling 6% of global maritime trade and the Hub of the Americas connecting over 80 air destinations, no other location in the region offers this combination of connectivity.
+With the Panama Canal handling approximately 5% of global maritime trade and the Hub of the Americas connecting over 80 air destinations, no other location in the region offers this combination of connectivity.

 World-Class Infrastructure